 What is the industry doing to address waste?

-Over the past three years, there have been nearly $5 billion in announced private-sector investments in modern recycling technologies in the U.S., many of which expand the types and volumes of plastics that can be reused.
+Since 2017, there have been nearly $8.7 billion in announced private-sector investments in modern recycling technologies in the U.S., many of which expand the types and volumes of plastics that can be reused.

 Is more recycling the only solution?

 No, recycling is one important part, but by no means is it the only part.
 We must improve our existing infrastructure and invest in innovative new technologies for the future.
 We need to reexamine our approach to production, from delivery to consumer use to capture and to reuse.
 That is how, together, we can solve the waste problem and move toward a truly circular economy for plastic.

 How can the current recycling system be fixed?

 The existing system was not designed to handle the current waste stream.
 A modern recycling system is a critical component to the circular economy and will require continued investment to improve the existing infrastructure so that it works for all materials.